rcrowther/django-img/README.md

 The code API is a step back from the facilities mentioned above.
 It is small, concise, and fits good CSS/template-practice.

-Also, so far, I have not considered and/or tested,
+Also, I have not,
-- SVG images
+- considered SVG images
-- pormissions
-- cloud storage
+- tested cloud storage

 ## Overview